Sarvam Sakthimayam: Plot

 K. Natraj (Rajesh) is an orphaned but successful architect who lives with his aunt and cousin.
 One day in the temple, he chances upon Sivakami (Sudha Chandran), a very pious girl who is very much devoted to the Mother Goddess.
 Natraj falls for her and eventually expresses his wish to marry her.
 She doubted that he will marry her at first because she lost one leg in an accident.
-But Natraj still wanted to marry her and they eventually tie the knot.
+They eventually tie the knot.

-However, Natraj's aunt Rajamma and her son, his cousin Balu do not like Sivakami and often look down on her because of her handicap, and their hatred for her increases even more when Natraj entrusts the key of the money safe to her.
+However, Natraj's aunt Rajamma and her son, his cousin Balu do not like Sivakami and often look down on her because of her handicap.
+Their hatred for her increases even more when Natraj entrusts the key of the money safe to her.
 Balu is in a habit of visiting Bhama, a temptress who, along with her "uncle", Alavanda (Radha Ravi), often swindles money from Balu.
-When Sivakami gets pregnant, Balu, along with his mother try and abort the baby fearing that Sivakami may control them of money once the baby is born by secretly spiking her drinks with a special drug which will abort the baby, and they succeed twice.
-But Natraj and Sivakami did not know of their plot and thought that the abortion naturally happened.

-Disheartened, they accept it as fate.
+When Sivakami gets pregnant, Balu and his mother spike her drinks with a drug to try and abort the baby, fearing that Sivakami may control the money once the baby is born.
+They twice succeed in aborting the baby.
+Natraj and Sivakami do not know of their plot.
+They are greatly saddened by losing their children but accept it as fate.
 One day when they were going out.
 Sivakami notices a temple tower in a distance.
 After some inquiry, they find out that it is an old temple, known as "Kolakara Kaliamman Kovil" meaning temple of killer Goddess, named so because of many mysterious murders that has been happening in that temple for the past ten years.
 One of the murders were shown in the beginning of the movie, where a married couple takes shelter in the temple during rain and the husband is lying dead under the trident of the Goddess the next morning, and the wife dies along with husband while mourning for him.
 Many other murders happened similarly.
 Nobody went to the temple after that.

 Sivakami wanted to go to the temple, and they enter the temple, which was very dilapidated.
 She was mesmerized by the temple deity, the Goddess Kali.
 She cleaned the temple premises and, along with her husband, worshiped the Goddess and asked Her to grant them a baby, promising that they will perform penance and renovate the temple in return.
 One day Rajamma makes Sivakami grind rice to make a "Maavilakku" (a special lamp made of flour, used for worship of the Goddess), despite knowing that she is handicapped, and goes to the temple with the flour for the vilakku without Sivakami, also knowing that Sivakami goes to the temple every Friday.
 Unhappy that she was not able to see the maavilakku ceremony, she prays to the Mother Goddess to forgive her.
 The Goddess (Ramya Krishnan) appears in front of her house in the guise of a lady, gives her some flour as blessing and leaves the house.